tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 }
 ```

-As you may see in the example, plugin needs to populate the `optimizer_configs` and `optimizer`.
+As you may see in the example, the plugin needs to populate the `optimizer_configs` and `optimizer`.

 * `struct_size`: plugin needs to set it as `TP_OPTIMIZER_REGISTRATION_PARAMS_STRUCT_SIZE` (defined in grappler.h).
 This field is used for the Graph C API version check between Core TensorFlow and the plugin.

 * `device_type`: This field indicates the backend device type that the graph optimizer is targeting.

-* `optimizer_configs->remapping`: This field indicates whether remapping optimizer in Tensorflow proper should be disabled.
+* `optimizer_configs->remapping`: This field indicates whether the remapping optimizer in Tensorflow proper should be disabled.
 It is a tri-state enum value `TF_TriState`, and the default value is on.
 Each optimizer defined in TensorFlow proper has a competitive config value.
 Detailed configuration of these optimizers can be seen in [grappler.h](https://github.com/tensorflow/tensorflow/blob/r2.5/tensorflow/c/experimental/grappler/grappler.h#L98-L115).

 * `optimizer->create_func`: This field is an optional function for creating an optimizer.
 Destroy functions are also optional.
 But if a creation is provided that causes memory allocation, a deletion function that frees the memory should also be provided, otherwise a leak will occur.